 - 1/2 cup fresh herbs basil, oregano, rosemary are all good!

-- Preheat your grill/smoker to 300 degrees.
-I used my pellet grill, but any grill that has indirect cooking abilities and the potential for you to add wood smoke will work.
-For this cook I used a mix of alder, cherry, and maple woods.
+- Preheat your grill/smoker to 300 degrees F. I used my pellet grill, but any grill that has indirect cooking abilities and the potential for you to add wood smoke will work.
+For this smoke I used a mix of alder, cherry, and maple woods.

-- Roast on your grill for 2-3 hours, until everything is tender and starting to turn brown and crisp on the edges (I could have taken my pans off after 2 hours, but left them on for 3 to develop a darker color and more flavor).
+- Roast the veggies on your grill for 2-3 hours until everything is tender and starting to turn brown and crisp on the edges (I could have taken my pans off after 2 hours, but I left them on for 3 hours to develop a darker color and more flavor).

 - Remove your pans from the grill and let them cool until everything can be handled.
 Place roasted vegetables in a food processor with the beef broth.
 Pulse several times and then add your favorite fresh herbs.
 Pulse again until desired consistency is reached.
 Season with additional salt and pepper, if needed.